Your Guide to the Georgia Supreme Court

 The Supreme Court of Georgia hears civil cases not covered by another court’s jurisdiction.
 A civil lawsuit can consist of any of the following:

 If you need assistance with your civil case, an experienced civil appeals lawyer can help you prepare and could represent you in the Georgia Supreme Court.

 How Many Are Appellate Courts There in Atlanta?

-In Georgia, there are two appellate courts: The Georgia Court of Appeals and the Supreme Court of Georgia.
+There are two appellate courts in Georgia: The Georgia Court of Appeals and the Supreme Court of Georgia.
 Both are located in Atlanta and hear appeals from cases arising across Georgia.

 Who Decides Georgia Supreme Court Cases?

 At the appellate level, no trials are held, but the Supreme Court hears oral arguments.
-These cases are heard by all 9 Supreme court justices.
-Depending on the outcome, the justices will affirm or reverse the lower court’s decision.
+All 9 Supreme Court justices hear these cases.
+The justices will affirm or reverse the lower Court’s decision depending on the outcome.